 It is important to note residents and their contractors are not permitted to prune trees on the street verge or in parks.

 There are many reasons you may wish to have a street tree or park tree pruned.
-If you believe a tree needs attention, please notify the City and an inspection will be arranged
+If you believe a tree needs attention, please submit an online branch pruning request and an inspection will be arranged.

 If you are contacting the City to prune a street tree or park tree, please consider providing the following information in your correspondence: